 • Ryūjin, the Japanese dragon god of the sea and storms;

-To end the article, let's leave some words related to religions in Japanese.
+To conclude the article, we will leave some words related to religions in Japanese.
 We appreciate the comments and shares.
 We also recommend reading our other articles below:

 PortugueseJapaneseRomaji